canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 * Be careful when combining code with different licenses (dynamicly linked dependencies or directly including code).
 * Certain licenses are incompatible when combined in the same program.
-* Certain licences require specific actions when used in different business context (e.g.: required to release as open source when used as a web service)
 * Maintain updates and need to log all licences for notices and legal audits.

 Your legal team should be contacted to help understand the nuances of the licences.